PhillHenry/ml_business_process_engineering/hugo/content/blog/death_of_datascience.md

 I was talking to a systems architect who bemoaned the fact that his data scientists engage with neither the engineers nor the business stakeholders.
 They wanted to build LLMs.
 Why?
 "Well, haven't you read the news recently?
 They're everywhere!"
 The fact that LLMs are a generative model and there was no business value in generating text here meant nothing to them.
-Just get the data engineers to deploy it and damn the torpedos.
+Just get the data engineers to deploy it and damn the torpedoes.

 <img style="float: right;" src="/img/blog/nuclear_explosion.jpg"  width="300" title="Look what will happen to data science if it doesn't behave" alt="A fireball" >